-Jamie Oliver’s 20 Minute Meals for iPhone review
+Jamie Oliver’s 20 Minute Meals for iPhone full review

 What do you get if you cross a cooking programme, a recipe book, and an iPhone?
 Jamie Oliver's 20 Minute Meals.
 It’s quite an ingenious idea.
 You pick a recipe, the app gives you a shopping list, videos to guide on certain areas of food preparation (for example, cooking with herbs, or knife skills), and simple-to-follow steps with photos at each stage of the way.